-6. Retirement Calculations - 3% @ 50.
+5. Retirement Calculations - 3% @ 50.

 Effective July 1, 2001, the percentage of final compensation to be provided for each year of credited prior and current service for Safety members of RSA shall be determined in accordance with Section 21362.2 of the Public Employees Retirement Law (3% at age 50).

 B. Miscellaneous Members.

-The following provisions are applicable to County miscellaneous employees in the Law Enforcement Unit whose classifications are so designated by the letter M in the PERS STATUS column of Article II of this MOU.
+The following provisions are applicable to County miscellaneous employees in the Law Enforcement Unit.

 1. Single Highest Year.

-The provision of Section 20042 of the Public Employees' Retirement Law (Single Highest Year) shall apply to miscellaneous employee members hired on or before December 25, 1992.
+Effective September 1, 2000, the provision of Section 20042 of the Public Employees' Retirement Law (Single Highest Year) shall apply to miscellaneous employee members hired on or before December 25, 1992.
 Notwithstanding subsection 2 below, effective for all retirements on or after September 1, 2000, the provisions of Section 20042 shall apply to all miscellaneous employee members and the provisions of Section 20037 shall no longer be applicable.